urql-graphql/urql/docs/graphcache/errors.md

 **This document lists out all errors and warnings in `@urql/exchange-graphcache`.**

-Any unexpected behaviour, condition, or error will be marked by an error or warning in development, which will output a helpful little message.
-Sometimes however, this message may not actually tell you everything about what's going on.
+Any unexpected behaviour or condition will be marked by an error or warning in development.
+This will output as a helpful little message.
+Sometimes, however, this message may not actually tell you about everything that's going on.

 This is a supporting document that explains every error and attempts to give more information on how you may be able to fix some issues or avoid these errors/warnings.